ByNicole/bynicole.github.io/index.md

 show_call_box: true
 ---

-# The Peace Center - love bridging.
+# Bringing churches together - Mending the Gap.

-Our purpose is to build bridges between churches of different denominations to answer the call of love.
+My purpose is to build bridges between churches of different Christian denominations to answer our calling of brotherly love.
+"For everything God created is good, and nothing is to be rejected if it is received with thanksgiving, becasue it is consecrated by the word of God and prayer" 1 Tim 4:4

-Christians are better as a whole and our influence is greater when we stand together.